mansenfranzen/autodoc_pydantic/docs/source/developers/guides.rst

 :values: Contains a list of available configuration values for this feature which each will be used to render the output.
 :version: Set the version when this configuration was added.
-:directive content: Represents the content of the directive.
+:directive body: Represents the content of the directive.
 Provide reST describing the feature.

 .. note::